SummaryRead the full fact sheet

 Dual diagnosis – a major issue

-The realisation that substance misuse and mental illness can be linked is quite recent, so research is scant.
-Estimates on the scale of dual diagnosis in Australia vary, but include:
+Estimates on the scale of dual diagnosis in Australia vary, but research indicates:

-- About 90 per cent of males with schizophrenia may have a substance use problem.
+- About 11 per cent of Australians with a substance use disorder also experience generalised anxiety disorder

 Integrated treatment and care of people with dual diagnoses

 Effective management of either substance use disorders or mental health disorders is challenging.
-Dual diagnosis adds complexity to assessment, diagnosis, treatment and recovery, and can be associated with increased incidences of relapse.
+Dual diagnosis adds complexity to assessment, diagnosis, treatment and recovery, and can be associated with increased incidences of relapse, poorer physical health, and risks of homelessness, violence and other challenges.

 - Diagnosis can be difficult, because it isn’t always clear which problem has the more severe symptoms.
 Health services are getting better at recognising dual diagnosis.

-- Mental health services are usually reserved for people with severe problems, so dual diagnosis clients who experience less severe mental health problems may not get treatment.
+- Mental health services sometimes need to prioritise for people who are in crisis or experiencing severe problems, so dual diagnosis clients who experience less severe mental health problems may not get treatment.
 They should, however, be referred to a suitable service.

 - A person who experiences a mental illness may receive treatment, but their problematic substance use could be dismissed as a minor side effect of their illness.

-- The services for mental health and substance misuse generally don’t overlap, so professionals in one field aren’t knowledgeable about the issues in the other field.
-It is hard to find professionals who are skilled in treating both substance misuse and mental illness, but numbers are slowly increasing.
+- Training and services for mental health and substance misuse generally don’t overlap, so professionals in one field aren’t always knowledgeable about the issues in the other field.
+It can be hard to find professionals who are skilled in treating both substance misuse and mental illness, but numbers are slowly increasing.

 Importantly, people who experience dual diagnosis are affected in different ways and therefore have individual needs.
 In practice, what is effective for one person may not be effective for another.